Mass Communication & Media Subjects List 2025: Check Semester-wise Subjects & Syllabus

 Parul ThapaAssistant Manager

 Mass communication is one of the popular media courses that attracts countless individuals every year.
-It is not only related to journalism but also involves fields like news reporting, anchoring news channels, movie direction, advertising, event management, and much more.
+It is related to journalism and also has other fields like news reporting, anchoring news channels, movie direction, advertising, and event management.
 Bachelor-level, masters, and PG diploma courses are available when it comes to the discipline of mass communication.
-The eligibility criteria and syllabus of these courses vary accordingly.
+The eligibility criteria and syllabus of these courses differ accordingly.
 Apart from theoretical subjects, internships, seminars, study trips, etc., are a part of the curriculum.

 DFP-Banner